10452D/full-volume/README.md

 ## Who are we?

-Crumbly Cookies are a team from the [Haslett Robotics Club](https://haslettrobotics.com/) in [Haslett, Michigan, USA](https://en.wikipedia.org/wiki/Haslett,_Michigan), made up of students from throughout the [Capital Area](https://en.wikipedia.org/wiki/Lansing%E2%80%93East_Lansing_metropolitan_area).
-We compete in the Middle School Division of the [VEX IQ Robotics Competition](https://www.vexrobotics.com/iq/competition/viqc-current-game).
+Digital Dragons are a team from the [Haslett Robotics Club](https://haslettrobotics.com/) in [Haslett, Michigan, USA](https://en.wikipedia.org/wiki/Haslett,_Michigan), made up of 4th graders from [Ralya Elementary School](https://www.haslett.k12.mi.us/ralya).
+We compete in the Elementary School Division of the [VEX IQ Robotics Competition](https://www.vexrobotics.com/iq/competition/viqc-current-game).
 This is our 1st year of competition.

 ## What's here?